i-like-robots/hyperons/README.md

 _Not familiar with JSX?
 Check out [WTF is JSX][wtf] and [JSX in Depth][in-depth] first._

 If you're authoring your components with JSX syntax you will need to transpile your code into plain JavaScript in order to run them.
-Depending on the toolchain you are using there will be different plugins available to do this, some popular tools to transpile JavaScript are [Babel][babel] (with [the JSX plugin][babel-jsx]) and [Bublé][buble] (with [JSX enabled][buble-jsx]).
+Depending on the toolchain you're using, different transpiler plugins are available.
+Some popular tools to transpile JavaScript are [Babel][babel] (with [the JSX plugin][babel-jsx]) and [Bublé][buble] (with [JSX enabled][buble-jsx]).

-Whichever tool you use you will need to specify the JSX _pragma_ for the transpiler to target.
+Whichever tool you use, you will need to specify the JSX _pragma_ for the transpiler to target.
 The pragma is the name of the variable you assign Hyperons to.
 For example, in the code below the pragma is `h`:

 ```jsx
 import { h, render } from 'hyperons'